21 Jobs You Can Get With a Business Management Degree

 National average salary: $61,136 per year

 Primary duties: A marketing manager works with executives to develop a strategy for their company to drive more sales and sign customers.
-They often analyze data for industry trends in regards to the products or services their company supplies.
+They often analyze data for industry trends in regard to the products or services their company supplies.
 A marketing manager may supervise a team of marketing coordinators and help to train and develop their team for future growth.

 National average salary: $61,227 per year